vguada/FindBounce/CONTRIBUTING.md

 * Update [README.md]( README.md ) and [CHANGELOG.md]( CHANGELOG.md ) with relevant changes.
 * Make a new [`git tag`](https://git-scm.com/book/en/v2/Git-Basics-Tagging)
 with corresponding version number and push it to remote repository.
-* Build a public version with `--release` option of build script.
+* Build a public version with `Build.wls --release` option.
 * Create a new release on GitHub [releases](https://github.com/vguada/FindBounce/releases) page and attach there resulting `.paclet` file.
 * Inform users about a new version (email, website, etc).